Author

 Share

-While both expiry and expiration date serves as indicators of product quality over time, they subtly differ in their implications and application.
-An expiry date, generally seen on food products, refers to the last date a product retains its peak quality.Â
+While both expiry and expiration dates indicate how long a product maintains its quality, they differ slightly in meaning and practical application.
+An expiry date, generally seen on food products, refers to the last date a product retains its peak freshness and quality as guaranteed by the manufacturer.

 On the other hand, an expiration date is frequently used for non-edible items like medications, cosmetics, or certain consumer goods.
 This date marks a more definitive deadline; the manufacturer can’t guarantee the product’s safety or efficacy.
 Using these products past their expiration date could lead to a lack of effectiveness or, in rare cases, safety issues.
+This distinction is especially important in pharmaceuticals, where potency decreases gradually over time.
+Even a slight reduction in effectiveness can impact treatment results, making adherence to expiration dates essential.

 What Happens After Expiry Date?